uiocompcat/tmcinvdes/README.md

 # tmcinvdes

 `tmcinvdes` will provide code and data from our research around junction tree variational autoencoder (JT-VAE) models that can generate metal ligands for transition metal complexes (TMCs).
 TMCs are used in industrial catalytic processes, anticancer therapies, and energy transformations.
-By labeling ligands with DFT-calculated target properties, conditional generative models can be trained and harnessed to discover novel, useful **TMC**s by **inv**erse **des**ign, optimizing metal ligands directionally in the target property space.
+By labeling ligands with DFT-calculated target properties, conditional generative models can be trained and harnessed, optimizing metal ligands directionally in the target property space to discover novel, useful **TMC**s by **inv**erse **des**ign.

 <img align="center" src="concept_overview.png" alt="Inverse Design of Metal Complexes" width="800"/>